 The GRE Issue essay is similar in structure to the classic 5-paragraph short essay.
-You may opt for 4-6 paragraphs, but this template described here plans for 5.
-The official GRE website states that readers of the Issue essay “are evaluating the skill with which you address the specific instructions andarticulate and develop an argument to support your evaluation of the issue.”
-The better organized your essay, the clearer it will become to the reader.
+You may opt for 4-6 paragraphs, but the template given here plans for 5.
+The official GRE website states that readers of the Issue essay “are evaluating the skill with which you address the specific instructions and articulate and develop an argument to support your evaluation of the issue.”
+The better organized your essay is, the clearer it will become to the reader.

 As you develop your points, make sure to pepper your analysis with words that guide the reader through the argument you are making.
 Words such as because, although, furthermore, however, alternatively will catch the reader’s attention while you develop your argument.